A layout should make sense — visually and mechanically.

 Especially considering the kind of nicknames Dota 2 players have.

-It's an art form, and I will appreciate it in a lobby.
+Dota 2 nicknames is an art form, but I will appreciate it in a lobby.

 A couple of years ago I disabled